cyberofficial/CyberPatchMaker/docs/gui-usage.md

   - Improves performance by avoiding unnecessary diffs
   - Reduces patch size for files that haven't changed
   - Default: Enabled
+- **Ignore 1GB limit (use with caution)**: Bypass the 1GB patch size safety limit
+  - Allows creating self-contained executables with patches larger than 1GB
+  - Use only when necessary (e.g., very large updates)
+  - End users may need to use CLI flag `--ignore1gb` or enable checkbox when applying
+  - Default: Disabled
 - **Create self-contained executable**: Generate standalone `.exe` with embedded patch data
   - Creates both `.patch` file and self-contained `.exe` file
   - End users get single file that includes applier + patch data